A Guide to LGBTQ-Owned Businesses in St. Pete-Clearwater

 4685 28th St N, St. Petersburg, FL 33714

-Visit the Mad Hatters Ethnobotanical Kava Bar if exotic teas, nitro coffee, boba milk teas , real fruit smoothies and kombucha pique your interest (in fact, this is an alcohol-free zone).
+Visit the Mad Hatters Ethnobotanical Kava Bar if exotic teas, nitro coffee, boba milk teas, real fruit smoothies and kombucha pique your interest (in fact, this is an alcohol-free zone).
 Hookah lovers can order shisha service on the patio.
-Mad Hatters is open 24 hours a day and a food truck is there from 4 p.m. to midnight.
+Mad Hatters is open daily, with a food truck often on-site during evening and late-night hours.

 Where to Shop

 There’s nothing like taking home a little piece of your trip.
-Make sure to drop by these LGBTQ-owned shops when souvenir shopping around gay St. Pete/Clearwater.
+Make sure to drop by these LGBTQ-owned shops when souvenir shopping around St. Pete-Clearwater.

 919 Central Ave., St. Petersburg, FL 33705

-If you’re traveling with your pet, don’t forget to pick up a special something (whether it’s a treat, a brand-new beach-themed collar, or pet-safe pastries) at Paw Pet’s Pet Boutique of Gulfport.
-Paw Pet also gives back to local shelters and advocacies.
+If you’re traveling with your pet, don’t forget to pick up a special something (whether it’s a treat, a brand-new beach-themed collar or pet-safe pastries) at Paw Paws Pet Boutique.
+Located in John’s Pass Village & Boardwalk in Madeira Beach, the shop offers a fun mix of pet supplies, treats, and gifts for animal lovers and also gives back to local shelters and advocacies.

 2153 1st Ave S., St. Petersburg, FL 33712

 Bookworms, worry not – you can get your reading fix at Tombolo Books, located in St. Pete’s Grand Central District.
-Enjoy a curated selection of books from all over the world, including banned books picks for younger readers.
+Enjoy a curated selection of books from all over the world, including a range of frequently challenged and banned books for younger readers.

 631 Central Ave., St. Petersburg, Florida 33701